whyline/migrate-mongoose/README.md

 1. Currently, the **-d**/**dbConnectionUri**  must be provided along with the database you want to use.
 example: `-d mongo://localhost:27017/migrations`
 2. Currently the framework uses the `migrations` collection to keep track of migrations

-### Roadmap
-- Add option to use a different collection instead of the default `migrations` collection

 ### How to contribute